Converting HTML to a Jupyter Notebook (.ipynb)

 Next, we are looping through all div tags in the soup object.
 Here, we only look for the post content.
 Next, we get all the code chunks searching for all code tags

-In the final loop, we are going through each code chunk and creating a new dictionary (cell) in which we are going to store the code.
-The important part is where we add the text, using the get_text method.
-Here we are getting our code from the code chunk and add it to the dictionary.
+In the final loop, we review each code chunk and create a new dictionary (cell) to store the code.
+The important part is where we add the text using the get_text method.
+Here, we are getting our code from the code chunk and adding it to the dictionary.

 • Save

-Finally, we add this to the dictionary, nb_data, that will contain the data that we are going to save as a Jupyter notebook (i.e., the blog post we have scraped).
+Finally, we add this to the dictionary, nb_data, which will contain the data we will save as a Jupyter notebook (i.e., the blog post we have scraped).

-Note, we get the nb_data which is a dictionary from which we will create our notebook.
-In the final two rows of the code chunk, we will open a file (i.e., test.ipynb) and write to this file using the json dump method.
+Note that we get the nb_data, a dictionary from which we will create our notebook.
+In the final two rows of the code chunk, we will open a file (i.e., test.ipynb) and write to this file using the JSON dump method.

-Here’s a Jupyter notebook containing all code above.
+Here is a Jupyter notebook containing all the code above.

-Conclusion: How to Convert HTML to Jupyter Noteboks (.ipynb)
+Conclusion: How to Convert HTML to Jupyter Notebooks (.ipynb)

 This post taught us how to convert HTML pages to Jupyter Notebooks.
 Specifically, we used BeautifulSoup, lxml, and Python.